yorickpeterse/Hermes/README.md

 * uses Cinch, a well developed and documented IRC bot framework
 * wide variety of plugins for retrieving URL titles, storing quotes, retrieving cat pictures (very important), displaying the weather and so on
-* a Sinatra API that provides read only access to public data stored in the bot's database
 * it doesn't leak memory as bad as Skybot does

 ## Requirements